Normality, Relativization, and Randomness: Introduction

-The primary classes of numbers investigated in this paper are the supernormal numbers and the highly normal numbers, which we will define.
+We explore here the cases of semicomputable and computable number representation systems obtaining the new concepts of supernormal and highly normal numbers.
 Just as absolutely normal numbers are numbers whose normality is robust to change of base, these numbers are those whose normality is, in different senses, robust to all reasonable changes of representation.

-Among other results, we will give, in Theorem \ref{dimension 1 implies HN}, a proof that the highly normal numbers are exactly those of computable dimension 1, which we think gives a more natural characterization of this interesting class.
+We compare supernormality and high normality with existing randomness notions, showing that supernormal numbers are strictly between 2-randomness and effective dimension 1, and that highly normal numbers are exactly those of computable dimension 1, which can be a more natural characterization of this interesting class.